pixelninja/sitemap_xml/README.markdown

 - Build Date: 2011-05-11
 - Requirements: Symphony 2.2.1

+## Changelog
+Version 2.0
+- Added the ability to add a type to multiple pages at once
+- Added the ability to 'pin' a datasource to a page, and specify a relative URL.
+This is used, for example, on a news page where you would like to dynamically add news entries.
+- Added the ability to ping Google, Bing and Yahoo

 ## Installation

 - Upload the 'sitemap_xml' folder to your Symphony 'extensions' folder.